macadmins/nudge/README.md

 ```

 ## Tools that work with Nudge
-Any MDM that supports the installation of packages (.pkgs) and profiles (.mobileconfig) can deploy and enforce Nudge.
+Any MDM that supports the installation of packages (.pkgs) and profiles (.mobileconfig) can deploy Nudge.

 ## Nudge Functionality Overview
 Nudge consists of the following three components: